 - 63% of consumers say they are likely to check reviews on Google before visiting a business — more than other business review sites.

-- Google is also the number one site for online reviews, with 58% share of all reviews.
+- Google is also the number one site for online reviews, with a 58% share of all reviews.

 By having plenty of positive reviews on a Google My Business (GMB) listing, brands can boost their local search performance, which means more attention from new and repeat consumers alike.
 To effectively get Google reviews, you’ll need to employ these methods: